 These insights help brands unlock growth and understand the dynamics of changing consumer behaviour across the region.
 Agility’s annual Affluent Insights™ study also includes conversations with experts in the luxury, travel, and finance sectors to provide a holistic view of the consumer landscape for the coming year.

-For this year’s study, Agility interviewed close to 3,000 affluent respondents across China, Hong Kong, Japan, South Korea, Thailand, Malaysia, Singapore, and Australia.
+For this year’s study, Agility interviewed close to 3,000 affluent respondents across Mainland China, Hong Kong, Japan, South Korea, Thailand, Malaysia, Singapore, and Australia.

 This is the first in a two-part series of our top insights for brands to look out for in 2018.